farfarawaylabs/react-native-beautiful-ui-OLD/README.md

 This is just a simple wrapper around React Native ImageBackground giving it the required style in order to dispay an image across the all background.

+## Screen

+The Screen component encapsulate some common functionality that most screens needs like supporting for an image as a background, using safe areas and reporting onFocus (can be used to report a screen viwe for analytics services)

+Props:

+- name: An easy to understand name that can be used later when reporting events to analytics services

+- shouldUseSafeArea: Should the screen use safe area to avoid UI over notches

+- backgroundImage: Image to be used as a background for the screen

+- backgroundColor: Color to be used as a background of the screen

+- onFocus: Event handler to be called when screen gets into focus.
+Can be used to report a screen view event to analytics services.
+Works just if you are using React Navigation library.

+- style: Any additional style you want to use to add to or override the default style

 ## ProfileHeaderOne

 This component represent a fully design option for a header of a profile screen